microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

     _Note: Reindexing can take up to several minutes._

-4. Once you have tested the new search parameter and re-indexed the FHIR service database, try the `Search by Custom Search Parameter` call in the FHIR Search collection.
+4. Once you have tested the new search parameter and re-indexed the FHIR service database, try running the `Search by Custom Search Parameter` call in the FHIR Search collection.
+You should receive a `Bundle` with results filtered by the custom search parameter.

 ## What does success look like for Challenge-04?